 Diff-Quik®, Hemacolor®, and other commonly used quick stains for hematology and cytology can provide good staining quality if properly used and maintained:

 - Keep tightly capped when not in use: This prevents evaporation, minimizes contamination of solutions, and prevents water from the air getting into the fixative.

 - Do not “top-off” the solutions: When fluid level drops or staining quality declines, empty, clean, and dry the jars, then refill with fresh solution.

 Common stain-related artifacts are water artifact and stain precipitate.

 Water artifact: When severe, this results in a moth-eaten appearance to the cell.
 It is a refractile artifact that results from the presence of water in the fixative; it usually occurs when using poorly-maintained quick stains.
 Refractile means that, as one focuses up and down on the cell, the artifact “flashes”; in one plane of focus, it may appear dark, while in another plane it appears bright.
 Such artifact, is often mistaken for someform of red blood cell inclusion, such as a parasite (e.g. hemotropic Mycoplasma species).

 - Stain precipitate: This usually results from the use of aged staining solutions and/or inadequate rinsing of slides following application of stain.
 Shown at right is a smear in which large obvious aggregates of stain precipitate are overlying the red cells.
 Notice how the precipitate is in a different plane of focus than are the cells.
 Finer precipitate can effectively mimic epicellular parasites or bacteria, and, at the very least, is quite distracting.

-- Instructions on how to make a good blood smear
+- Instructional videos on making and staining a blood smear